day8/re-frame/docs/on-dynamics.md

 A Web App is a "sequential process", and over time a sequential process will shift from one `State` to another, and consequently, often from one behaviour to another.
-The "Dynamics" of such a system involve interactions between `Computation` and `State`, across time.
+The "Dynamics" of such a system involve `Computation` and `State` interacting, across time.

 `State` is effectively congealed time -  history materialised - and it is accreted by rounds of `Computation`.
-Although Computation creates the State, it is itself controlled by the State because, for example, predicates on State determine which branches of Computation are executed.
+Although Computation creates the State, it is itself controlled by that State because, for example, predicates on State determine which branches of Computation are executed.
 So, there's a feedback loop between these two.

-Egads, did someone just say feedback loop?
+Oh no, did someone just say feedback loop?

 For a programmer, even just a few steps into any mental simulation, there can be a lot to juggle, and we could be near the limits of our cognitive budget.
 Which, of course, leads to Dijkstra's lament.

 Certain kinds of interactions between time, `State` & `Computation` reduce dynamic complexity, making mental simulations easier, while others do the opposite and make it virtually impossible.
-And, any systems on the "impossible" end of that continuum, will breed nasty bugs and be scary to maintain.
+Systems on the "impossible" end of that continuum, will breed nasty bugs and be scary to maintain.

 ## Dynamic vs Static Concerns

-Programmers are surprisingly focused on the static aspect of their systems.
-For example, they talk about concerns like DRY, line count, and "cohesion vs coupling".
+We programmers are surprisingly focused on the static aspect of our systems.
+For example, we talk about concerns like DRY, line count, and "cohesion vs coupling".
 And, yes, that's useful, but perhaps we should pay more attention to the qualities which make runtimes easier or harder to simulate in our heads. **This doesn't get talked about nearly enough.**

-The goal with re-frame was to have the simplest dynamic model possible, because that, above all else, drives developer productivity.
+The goal with re-frame was to have a dynamic model which is as simple as possible, because that, above all else, drives developer productivity.
 (Well, that, and the immediate feedback provided by fast hot code reloading)

 So, let's talk about how re-frame delivers a simple dynamic model.
-And, we'll start off at a high level and then work our way down.
+We'll start off at a high level and work our way down.

 ## re-frame Time